keera-studios/haskellifi-trayicon/README.md

 ==========

 THIS IS IMPORTANT.
 This program is not intended for hacker wannabes.
 This is meant ONLY for network administrators.
-I WILL DENY ANY RESPONSIBILITY FOR DAMAGE CAUSED BY IMPROPER OR ILLEGAL USE OF THIS PROGRAM.
+I WILL DENY ANY RESPONSIBILITY FOR ANY DAMAGE CAUSED BY IMPROPER OR ILLEGAL USE OF THIS PROGRAM.

 Introduction